CyberInternauts/CmdStarter/README.md

 - `Starter.SetFactory` can be used to change the default behavior of instantiation
 - `(new Starter()).Start(IServiceManager, string[])` can be used having an object implementing `IServiceManager`

-Any of your prefered library can be used.
+Any of your preferred library can be used.
 This repository includes an example with Simple Injector.

 ## Participation | Submit issues, ideas